Endava/cats/README.md

 - `NonRestHttpMethodsFuzzer` - iterate through a list of HTTP method specific to the WebDav protocol that are not expected to be implemented by REST APIs

 You can run only these `Fuzzers` by supplying the `--checkHttp` argument.

-Some of the `Fuzzers` are detailed into the next sessions.

-### HappyFuzzer
-This `Fuzzer` will send a full request to the service, including all fields and headers.
-The `Fuzzer` will behave as follows:
-- Normal behaviour is for the service to return a `2XX` code.
-This will be reported as an `INFO` message if it's a documented code or as a `WARN` message otherwise.
-- Any other case is considered abnormal behaviour and will be reported as an `ERROR` message.

-### HttpMethodsFuzzer
-This `Fuzzer` will set the http request for any unspecified HTTP method in the contract.
-The `Fuzzer` will behave as follows:
-- Normal behaviour is for the service to respond with a `405` code if the method is not documented in the contract.
-This is reported as an level `INFO` message.
-- If the service responds with a `2XX` code this is considered abnormal behaviour and will be reported as an `ERROR` message.
-- Any other case is reported as a `WARN` level message.

-### BypassAuthenticationFuzzer
-This `Fuzzer` will try to send 'happy' flow requests, but will omit any supplied header which might be used for authentication like: `Authorization` or headers containing `JWT`.
-The expected result is a `401` or `403` response code.

-### MalformedJsonFuzzer
-This `Fuzzer` will send a malformed JSON to the service and expects a validation error.
-The malformed JSON is obtained by taking a valid JSON from the `HappyFuzzer` and append the word `bla` at the end.

-**Please note that because the CATS report will only display valid JSON files for both request and responses, the final report won't display the malformed JSON which includes the `bla` string at the end.
-No need to worry, as CATS is actually sending the right malformed data to the service.
-You can check the running logs for the line starting with `Final payload:` to see the exact string which is being send to the service.**

 ## ContractInfo Fuzzers
 Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation: